fmagaud/fmagaud.github.io/index.md

 ___

-# Is there a difference betwen male and female African Americans ?
+# Is there a difference between male and female African Americans ?

 To sum up, we have shown an evolution in the trend of the arrests of Black and White people and in the differences in the arrests.